djhmateer/djhmateer.github.io/_posts/2023-03-17-how to setup technology for an 8 year old.md

 This is youtube kids -  curated bunch of videos for kids.
 Minecraft on here too.

 Notice that the chrome browser is signed in as Mia (pizza icon), and youtubekids too.
 I've since unpinned the guest chrome link in the taskbar at the bottom, so only the Mia signed in Chrome profile works.

+## Fire Tablets

+We have 1 tablets, and each kid has a profile on each device

+Yellow one (Henry) - Fire HD 7 (8th generation registered in July 2019).
+Updated through 2024. has a 64GB sim card in it.
+We put mp4 movies (we have the originals!) on there and watch them with VLC player.
+24GB internal storage?

+Green one (Mia) - Fire HD 7 (6th generation).
+No more software updates. has a 128GB sim.
+Only 12GB internal storage.

+1. Devices [https://www.amazon.co.uk/hz/mycd/digital-console/alldevices](https://www.amazon.co.uk/hz/mycd/digital-console/alldevices) - useful for managing name of device, seeing seriel number, generation, child device name eg Mia on Green Fire.

+2. Parents Dashboard [https://parents.amazon.co.uk/](https://parents.amazon.co.uk/).
+Add Content! eg Minecraft, audio books, VLC.
+Can control how much time per day kids can have on kindle fire.

+3. Household manage [https://www.amazon.co.uk/myh/manage](https://www.amazon.co.uk/myh/manage) Change child's icon (useful to see who is logged in!).
+Share prime benefits.

+To add apps [Go to Amazon Appstore](https://www.amazon.co.uk/s?i=mobile-apps&bbn=1661657030&rh=n%3A1661657031&dc&qid=1680367019&ref=sr_ex_n_1&ds=v1%3AMWeSoxizck1IdAujPAfQ2bac5FMOFOJ6og0JpNRZdHA) then add them to a child via [Parents Dashboard](https://parents.amazon.co.uk/)

+VLC seems to be needed to be added (maybe?) to the adult profile on the device, then look for external storage ie the sim.
+Then it will work on the child profile.

+I've found that they slow down, and doing a factory reset fixes it.

 ### Review